16131zzzzzzzz/EveryoneNobel/README.md

 ## 🎬 Requirements
 ### 1. Install ComfyUI
 Follow the instructions in [ComfyUI repo](https://github.com/comfyanonymous/ComfyUI) to install ComfyUI.
 Open ComfyUI and install the missing custom nodes and models for workflow in `resources/workflow/nobel_workflow_for_install.json`.
-Our lora model is [here](https://civitai.com/models/875184?modelVersionId=979771).
+Run the workflow to check if the installation is successful.
+Then save the API format workflow json and replace `resources/workflow/nobel_workflow.json`.

-More details about the models can be found in [ComfyUI Models](README_model.md).
+This process is quite complex so we give out more details in [ComfyUI Models](README_model.md).

 ### 2. Install requirements
 ``` shell